hereswhisper/BBP-Framework/README.md

 To use the Baldi's Basics Plus specific textures you must:
 1. Own a legitimate copy of "Baldi's Basics Plus"
 2. Extract the textures from your own copy
-3. Place them into the "BBP Textures" folder in assets
+3. Place them into the "BBP Textures" folder in assets (DO NOT REPLACE THE METAs...
+JUST THE PNG)

 No assets from Baldi's Basics Plus will be provided or distributed with this project.

+Unity version: 2020.3.49f1 (i'll upgrade later)